SColas2025/Paternal-Exposure-to-Valproate-Project/README.md

 This SAS code produces numbers and estimates for the Effect Estimate Adjusted analyses (Table 2)

 #### `PS_weight_logistic`, `PSLogisticModelEstimates`, `PSBalanceAssessment_NDD`
-This SAS code produces numbers and estimates for the Variable Estimates from Logistic Regression Propensity Score Model (eTable 11) and estimates for the PS Model Balance analyses (eFigures 3, 4 and 5 and eTable 12)
+These SAS codes produce numbers and estimate for the Variable Estimates from Logistic Regression Propensity Score Model (eTable 11) and estimates for the PS Model Balance analyses (eFigures 3, 4 and 5 and eTable 12)

 ### Availability of data and materials